tylerbrownhenry/mars-rover-3.0/README.md

 This has only been ran on a 2021 Macbook Air.

 Note:
-There is no UI for this outside of the terminal, and it seems to work best if you set the window width relatively width and high, but can adjust based on your screen size.
+There is no UI for this outside of the terminal, and it seems to work best if you set the window width relatively wide and tall, but can adjust based on your screen size.
 And entering a very large number for the gridSize may provide mixed results, but feel feel to try :D

 ## Project setup